 It is the middle of harvest time for many of your summer crops, but instead of starting to wind down for the year, it is the perfect time to plan your fall garden crop rotations.

-The payoff: You keep your harvest going deep into the winter.
+The payoff: Keep harvesting deep into winter.

-When you grow a new rotation of annual crops in the fall/winter, you will avoid many garden summer problems, such as pests, watering, bolting, etc.).
+When you grow a new rotation of annual crops in the fall/winter, you will avoid many summer garden problems, such as pests, watering, bolting, etc.

 Using cloches or cold frames (like the one pictured at the top of this blog) are great ways to extend your harvest in the fall and start your harvest early in the spring.
 These are simply boxes or containers put on top of your crops to keep them a few degrees warmer than the outdoor temperatures.

 “My favorite item to upcycle and use as a cloche is 1-gallon vinegar jugs.
 Like milk jugs and plastic juice bottles, they have a lid, so I don’t have to make one.
 However, unlike milk and juice containers, the lid on a vinegar jug is attached, so I don’t have to worry about storing the lid when I’m not using it.
-I just pop the lid open during the day and snap it closed in the evening.
+Instead, I pop the lid open during the day and snap it closed in the evening.

-John Jeavons’ book, “How to Grow More Vegetables,” tells us that we can categorize our annual crops into three sections:
+Author and research farmer John Jeavons’ book, “How to Grow More Vegetables,” tells us that we can categorize our annual crops into three sections:

 - Heavy feeders (our star players that use up a lot of minerals in the soil such as tomatoes, squashes, and brassicas like cabbages and cauliflowers)

 - Heavy-givers (nitrogen-giving legumes such as peas and beans)